About Anthony Mays

 Along with his wife, Sherry, he lives in southern Illinois and enjoys sharing the experiences of their three children, their significant others, and four blessed grandchildren.
 Most vacations are spent near water where Anthony envisions finding the next great treasure trove.
 In the meantime, he is excited to take pieces of his life experiences and mold them into fictional works of art.

 I was one of 66 Illinois authors to submit to the 2017 Soon To Be Famous Illinois Author contest.
 Although my book was not accepted as a finalist, I am grateful that Illinois offers this competition for independent authors and appreciative that my work was considered.
-Congratulations to the winning author.
+Congratulations to the winning author, Daniel Rosenberg.

 My short story Witches, Trolls, Elves, and Goblins of Elsah has been accepted for publishing on Ezine@rticles.com.
 You can read it all right here ezinearticles.com/?Witches,-Trolls,-Elves,-and-Goblins-of-Elsah&id=9664491

-All novels are available on CreateSpace to order as printed books.
+All novels are available as printed books on Amazon's CreateSpace.

 Anything on your mind?
 Please send me an email.